-- Must meet the general admission requirements and graduation requirements for all Health Sciences students listed at the beginning of the Health Sciences program section of this catalog. - Must meet computer competency required for placement in online courses. - The Medical Record Coding Program has limited enrollment and students are admitted annually in the fall semester. - Acceptance into the health information management courses is contingent upon students completing the MRCO application form and submitting it to the Medical Record Coding Program Manager. - · Applicants will be accepted as they submit completed applications to the program manager until all seats are filled. - Qualified applicants must have completed all developmental and prerequisite courses prior to acceptance into the health information management courses (HIM).
+- Must meet the general admission requirements and graduation requirements for all Health Sciences students listed at the beginning of the Health Sciences program section of this catalog. - Must meet computer competency required for placement in online courses. - The Medical Record Coding Program has limited enrollment and students are admitted annually in the fall semester. - Acceptance into the health information management courses is contingent upon students completing the MRCO application form and submitting it to the Medical Record Coding Program Manager. - Applicants will be accepted as they submit completed applications to the program manager until all seats are filled. - Qualified applicants must have completed all developmental and prerequisite courses prior to acceptance into the health information management courses (HIM). - No student may apply to more than one Health Sciences program at a time.